 I am a contemporary artist concerned with celebration and healing.
 I am deeply influenced by two key instructions for life, which are communicated to every Jewish child: “pursue justice” and “repair the world”.
 My work uses tradition to connect people and inspire activism.
 As a community builder and artist-in-residence I enjoy working in close collaboration with organizations, community members, students, and other artists.
 Most of the materials I use are locally resourced and renewable or re-purposed.

-November 2015: Muong Studio Vietnam Residency and collaboration project: women in Vietnam and the USA.
-Also in 2015/16 Muong Studio Vietnam collaboration: ECO Art Vietnam
+November 2015: Muong Studio, Vietnam Artists' Collaboration Residency: women in Vietnam and the USA.

-July/August 2015 Art Kibbutz New York, Governor's Island Schmita Artist Residency and Festival
+July/August 2015 Art Kibbutz New York, Governor's Island Schmita Artist Residency, Festival, and Exhibition.

 May 28 through July 5, 2015 "Maine's Synagogues", group invitational exhibition, Maine Jewish Museum